CiscoUcs/puppet-ucsm/README.md

 ## Example-Manifests

 ##### Bios Policy example manifest:
-The following example demonstrates how to define a manifest that uses ucsm_dockerdc_puppet module  to configure bios policy on a Cisco UCS.
+The following example demonstrates how to define a manifest that uses the ucsm module  to configure bios policy on a Cisco UCS.

 ```
 ucsm_bios_policy{'biosVProfile':